Long Gone Days: Development

 Long Gone Days was originally conceived in 2003 by Gormaz as an RPG Maker 2000 project, but it was not until 2015 that the development of the demo began.
 The game was announced for the first time on the RPG Maker forums and TIG Source on January 17, 2016.
 On May 13, the Windows version of the demo was released, and an OSX port was released on July 14.

 On July 11, 2016, Gormaz launched a crowdfunding campaign on the website Indiegogo.
 The campaign reached its goal on August 11, 2016, ending with US$21,300 raised by 567 people.
 According to the developer, the game will be around 4 to 5 hours long, and it will have two different endings.
+Serenity Forge published Long Gone Days for Linux, macOS, Windows, PlayStation 4 and 5, Xbox Series X/S and One, and Switch on October 10, 2023.

 Reception

-The demo of Long Gone Days received overwhelmingly positive reviews from critics, mostly appreciating the art style and the story.
-It received a score of 4.7/5 on Game Jolt, based on 480 ratings, and 5/5 on Itch.io.

-Reviewers praised the game's focus on the use of interpreters, with Maddi Chilton of Kill Screen commenting "Not only do they add realism to a game that deals with international military, but they bring into the spotlight something that people often forget: it's not only the soldiers shooting guns that are crucial to a war".
+On Metacritic, Long Gone Days received mixed reviews for Windows and positive reviews for the Switch.
+Although they praised the morale mechanic, Hardcore Gamer criticized what they felt were an "inconsistent tone and unconvincing meshing of visual styles".
+RPGamer praised the combat, visuals, and music, but they felt the pacing was too fast to cover the subject matter.
+RPGFan made it an editor's choice and called it "a gorgeously poignant game".
+RPG Site enjoyed the story and said the combat was "decently balanced".
+They recommended it to fans of narrative role-playing games set in the modern world.